cbrands/linux-server-configuration/README.md

 ## ssh
 * Use `sudo nano /etc/ssh/sshd_config` and then change Port 22 to Port 2200 , save & quit.
 * Reload SSH using `sudo service ssh restart`.
-Now the big orange button connect to ssh no longer works as it assumes port 22. so download the private key (see instructor notes) and put it inside $HOME/.ssh.
+Now the big orange button "connect using ssh" no longer works as it assumes port 22. so I downloaded the private key and put it inside $HOME/.ssh.
 Now set permissions with

 ```
 chmod 600 $HOME/.ssh/<your keypair file>